Pumpkin Fertilizer [What to Use, Where to Get It, How to Use It]

 Best Foliar Pumpkin Fertilizer

-The best foliar fertilizer that I’ve found is the Pendalton Pumpkin Juice.
+The best foliar fertilizer that I’ve found is the Pendelton Pumpkin Juice.
 This is a good fertilizer to use during the first stage of your pumpkin’s growth because it is high in nitrogen which will encourage your plant to grow its root system, leaves, and vines.

 It has an NPK of 11-8-5 but also contains micronutrients boron, iron, and zinc for the pumpkin as well.